Saucony Swerve Review Facts

 Key Features Of The Saucony Swerve

-XT900 outsole featured in heel for increased durability
+XT900 outsole featured in the heel for increased durability

 iBR+ outsole material is grippy, durable but also lightweight

 Tri-Flex construction enhances the flexibility of the outsole